A year’s worth of rain plunges normally dry Dubai underwater | KRDO

 Shocking video showed the tarmac of Dubai International Airport – recently crowned the second-busiest airport in the world – underwater as massive aircraft attempt to navigate floodwaters.
 Large jets looked more like boats moving through the flooded airport as water sprayed in their wake and waves rippled through the deep water.

-The airport ceased operations for nearly a half hour on Tuesday.
-“Operations continue to be significantly disrupted,” the airport confirmed in an advisory.
-“There is major flooding on access roads around Dubai leading to the airport.”
+One stranded passenger told CNN he spent the night at the airport with hundreds of others after flying in from Hong Kong late Tuesday because there were no transport options out of the terminal.

+“The airport is literally filling up and there’s nowhere for anyone to go,” said Bilal, 25, who only wished to be identified by his first name.

-Nearly 4 inches (100 mm) of rain fell over the course of just 12 hours on Tuesday, according to weather observations at the airport – around what Dubai measures in an entire year, according to United Nations data.
+Nearly 4 inches (100 mm) of rain fell over the course of just 12 hours on Tuesday, according to weather observations at the airport – around what Dubai usually records in an entire year, according to United Nations data.

 The rain fell so heavily and so quickly that some motorists were forced to abandon their vehicles as the floodwater rose and roads turned into rivers.

-Video from social media showed water rushing through an area mall and inundating the ground floor of homes.
+Video from social media showed water rushing through a major shopping mall and inundating the ground floor of homes.

-Dubai – like the rest of the United Arab Emirates – has a hot and dry climate.
-As such, rainfall is infrequent and the infrastructure is not in place to handle extreme events.
+Like the rest of the United Arab Emirates, Dubai has a hot and dry climate.
+As such, rainfall is infrequent and in many areas there is limited infrastructure such as drainage to handle extreme events.

 When it rained Tuesday, it absolutely poured.